nhhoang-tony/Social-network/README.md

 # <a href="https://socialnetwork.tonynguyen61.com" target="_blank" rel="noopener noreferrer">Live demo</a>

-# A social network site
+# A free social networking site where you can share your ideas, receive latest news updates, and follow your favorite people

 ## To run the social network locally